Skip to content

 DM1 is a muscle-wasting condition caused by genetic changes in the DMPK gene.
 As these changes can be toxic for cells, research has focused on reducing these effects.
 Mitochondria are small structures in cells thought of as cellular batteries as they produce most of a cell’s energy.
 They have been found to have a role in the progression of DM1.

-Professor Gorman’s research team has previously shown that mitochondria can produce more energy after a person with DM1 has exercised, regardless of how far their symptoms have progressed.
+Previous research has shown that mitochondria can produce more energy after a person with DM1 has exercised, regardless of how far their symptoms have progressed.
 By focusing on exercise, this research aims to relieve the symptoms of DM1 and improve the quality of life for people living with the condition.

 Project aims